last modified: 4th of Januray 2023

 Account meta data

 We will store additional meta-data with your Account when you sign up.
 This includes your IP, the time and a possible referrer.
 We use MaxMind to convert the IP to a geo-location that will also be stored with your Account.
-This might sound sneaky but is an important corner stone in fraud and phishing protection.
+This is an important corner stone in fraud and phishing protection.

 Internal case management